-ersaie, the most important tile and bathroom fair around, is approaching steadfast: once again, from the 24th to the 28th September, the exhibition complex Fiera di Bologna opens its doors to reveal what’s new on the scene as well as a jam-packed calendar of events.
+ersaie, the most important tile and bathroom fair around is back: once again, from the 24th to the 28th September, the exhibition centre Fiera di Bologna opens its doors to reveal what’s new on the scene as well as a jam-packed calendar of events.

-All the top furniture and architecture brands have already RSVPed to the fair’s 32nd edition and this year, it welcomes visitors with an important new addition: three new pavilions, n.
+All the top furniture and architecture brands are attending the fair’s 32nd edition and this year, it welcomes visitors with an important new addition: three new pavilions, n.
 28, 29 and n.
-30, the first part of the refurbishment of the trade fair centre of the city of Bologna, overseen by the architect Gianni di Gregorio.
+30, the first part of the refurbishment of the exhibition centre of the city of Bologna, overseen by the architect Gianni di Gregorio.

 This regeneration project aims to enhance the existing itineraries by introducing a repeatable, modular structure: the display areas n.
-28, 29 and 30 are the first stage, new pavilions and logistic headquarters will be added in the following years, until the project’s completion in 2024.
-The final trade fair centre will focus on smart technology, urban spaces will simplify access to the different events.
+28, 29 and 30 are the first stage, new pavilions and logistics headquarters are added in the following years, until the project’s completion in 2024.
+The completed trade fair centre focuses on smart technology, urban spaces simplify access to the different events.

 Curated by Angelo Dall’Aglio and Davide Vercelli and held in pavilion n 30, this year’s exhibition focuses on the world of music: The Sound of Design, an overview of the period between 1976 and 1983, one of the most productive years on the musical and cultural scene that with the iconic images of the time, illustrates the deep relationship that exists between music and its surroundings

 As a matter of fact, Cersaie isn’t only a place to learn about the latest trends in bathrooms and interior finishes as well as top of the line bathtubs, showers and taps: in fact, besides being a high-profile showcase for the best on the scene, it has many ancillary activities, ranging from events with top designers to cultural and personal development events, held in partnership with the Città della Posa, in its seventh edition.